AdobeDocs/genstudio.en/help/user-guide/approvals/request-review.md

 ---
-title: Request review and approval of generated content
+title: Request reviews and approvals
-description: Learn how to launch a review and approval process for your content.
+description: Request a review.
 ---

 # Request review and approval